-- Graduate application for admission. - o Apply or download an application online. - Request a hard copy application by contacting us at (877) 353-9622 or adultenrollment@ben.edu. - \$40 one-time, non-refundable application fee. - Submit official transcripts directly from all colleges and universities previously enrolled. - Proof of U.S. baccalaureate degree or equivalent. - Official Educational Credential Evaluators (ece.org) evaluation, official Educational Perspectives Evaluation (edperspective.org/benedictine), or official World Education Services Evaluation (wes.org) of any foreign country transcripts, if applicable.
-Report requirements vary by program, please contact the School of Graduate, Adult and Professional Education Enrollment Office for information on the type of report required. - Letters of reference from persons who know the applicant from a professional or academic perspective.
+- Graduate application for admission. - Apply or download an application online. - Request a hard copy application by contacting us at (877) 353-9622 or adultenrollment@ben.edu. - \$40 one-time, non-refundable application fee. - Submit official transcripts directly from all colleges and universities previously enrolled. - Proof of U.S. baccalaureate degree or equivalent.

+- Official Educational Credential Evaluators (ece.org) evaluation, official Educational Perspectives Evaluation (edperspective.org/benedictine), or official World Education Services Evaluation (wes.org) of any foreign country transcripts, if applicable.
+Report requirements vary by program, please contact the Enrollment Office for information on the type of report required. - Letters of references from persons who know the applicant from a professional or academic perspective.
 Quantities of letters required vary by program.
 Letters of reference must be no more than one year old at the time the application is received. - Professional resume meeting work experience requirement (varies by program). - Essay statement of career and academic goals. - Personal Interview (may be required of some programs).